WestRidgeSystems/jmisb/examples/movingfeatures/README.md

-# VMTI to Moving Features example for jMISB
+# VMTI to Moving Features example for jmisb

 This is demonstration / example code for <https://github.com/WestRidgeSystems/jmisb>